illtellyouwhat/architech-web-astro/docs/LOCK-ARCHITECTURE.md

 ### SEO Requirements
 - All pages must have `<title>` and meta description
 - Use semantic HTML (`<header>`, `<nav>`, `<main>`, `<article>`)
-- Proper heading hierarchy (h1 â†’ h2 â†’ h3)
+- Proper heading hierarchy (h1 → h2 → h3)

 ---

 ## DO NOT CHANGE WITHOUT APPROVAL

-- âŒ Migration to Next.js, Remix, SvelteKit, or other frameworks
+- ❌ Migration to Next.js, Remix, SvelteKit, or other frameworks
-- âŒ Introduction of CSS-in-JS libraries (styled-components, emotion)
+- ❌ Introduction of CSS-in-JS libraries (styled-components, emotion)
-- âŒ Backend API implementation (keep static or use serverless functions)
+- ❌ Backend API implementation (keep static or use serverless functions)
-- âŒ Database integration (not needed for current scope)
+- ❌ Database integration (not needed for current scope)
-- âŒ Authentication system (not needed for current scope)
+- ❌ Authentication system (not needed for current scope)
+- ❌ Server-side rendering (SSR mode) - use static builds only

 ---